pyckup/pyckup/docs/quickstart.md

 }
 ```

+Replace the placeholder values with the actual ones from your SIP account.

 ## Setup conversation config

 The conversation config is the heart of your Pyckup application and contains a blueprint of each user conversation that is followed by the AI agent.
-It is composed of multiple conversation items, that respresent different actions the agen can perform.
-Now you can create a `hello_world_config.yaml`.
+It is composed of multiple conversation items, that respresent different actions the agent can perform.
+You can create a `hello_world_config.yaml`:

 ```yaml
 conversation_title: Hello World Demo